lolbyaka/okta-vue/MIGRATING.md

 ### Full `@okta/okta-auth-js` API is available

 `@okta/okta-vue` version 2.x and earlier provided a wrapper around [@okta/okta-auth-js][] but many methods were hidden.
-Version 3.x replaces `Auth` service with instance of [@okta/okta-auth-js][] for `$auth`, so the full [api](https://github.com/okta/okta-auth-js#api-reference) and all [options](https://github.com/okta/okta-auth-js#configuration-options) are now supported by this SDK.
+Version 3.x replaces `Auth` service with instance of [@okta/okta-auth-js][] for `$oktaAuth`, so the full [api](https://github.com/okta/okta-auth-js#api-reference) and all [options](https://github.com/okta/okta-auth-js#configuration-options) are now supported by this SDK.
 To provide a better experience, several methods which existed on the wrapper have been removed or replaced.

 #### `login` is removed